-You’ve set up your business and you’ve sold goods or services to clients and customers, which means they need to receive an invoice.
-But how do you write one?
+You’ve set up your business and sold goods or services to clients and customers, which means you need to send them an invoice.
+But how do you write an invoice?

-Even if you’ve been running your business for a while, you might still be wondering whether there’s more information you need to include on your invoices.
+Even if you’ve been running your business for a while, you might be wondering whether there’s more information you should include when you draft your invoices.

 The first step is to put your invoice together.
-You can do this yourself using a word processor or Excel, but there are also lots of customisable free templates on the internet you can use too.
+You can do this yourself using a word processor or Excel, but you could also use one of our free invoice templates above.

-There may even be templates on your word processor, depending on the program you’re using.
+There may even be sample templates on your word processor, depending on the program you’re using.

-You should use professional fonts and styling that match your brand, and add your logo and colours if possible.
+You should use professional fonts and styling that match your brand, then add your logo and colours if possible.

 Make sure your customers know it’s an invoice they’re receiving.
-Just adding the word invoice at the top of your document could mean it’s more likely you’ll be paid on time, as it distinguishes your request for payment from other documents your client might get.
+Just adding the word invoice at the top of your document might make it more likely you’ll be paid on time, as it makes your request for payment stand out from other documents your client might get.

-It’s also a guideline on the gov.uk website, which says “you must clearly display the word ‘invoice’ on the document.”
+The guidelines on the gov.uk website also state “you must clearly display the word ‘invoice’ on the document.”

-An invoice also needs to have a unique identification number.
-This makes for good record keeping, as you should have a reference of all the numbers you’ve used to make sure you don’t create duplicates.
+Your invoice needs to have a unique identification number.
+This is for your records, as you should have a reference for all the invoices you’ve raised to make sure you don’t create duplicates.